Fees & Funding > What Benefits Can You Claim If You Are a Carer?

 Local Welfare Assistance

-If you have an unexpected and urgent financial need while you’re receiving certain benefits or are on a very low income, you might be able to get help in the form of local welfare assistance.
+If you receive certain benefits or are on a very low income and suddenly need additional money, you might be able to get help in the form of local welfare assistance.

 England